Current Research Trainees

 Catherine Beni, MD, PhD, 2019-2021

-Dr. Beni is a research fellow in the T32 Post-doctoral Research Fellowship in Trauma and Burns under the direction of Principal Investigator Dr. Grant O’Keefe, Professor in the Division of Trauma, Burn, and Critical Care Surgery.
-Dr. Beni’s work is focused on translational research for precision trauma resuscitation.
-She is working with existing ICU patient data to better understand current resuscitation practices after trauma, with the goal of creating decision-making tools and feedback-control algorithms (utilizing mathematical modeling) for fluid resuscitation.
+Dr. Beni is a research fellow in the T32 Postdoctoral Research Fellowship in Trauma and Burns under the guidance of Dr. Grant O’Keefe, Professor in the Division of Trauma, Burn, and Critical Care Surgery.
+Dr. Beni is focused on translational research for improving the precision of trauma resuscitation.
+She is working to characterize current resuscitation practices after trauma, with the goal of utilizing mathematical modeling to create decision-making tools and feedback-control algorithms for fluid resuscitation.
 She is also working on improving the evaluation of volume status in critically ill patients.
 She ultimately intends to pursue a fellowship in trauma and critical care.

 Sara Daniel, MD, 2018-2020